 In the state of New York, if you’re charged with a second DWI within 10 years, you are facing a class E felony.
 As a felony, the matter can be referred to the grand jury.
 If they return an indictment against you, the case gets transferred from the justice court to the county court.
 A felony DWI offender can face a variety of penalties, including a revoked license for at least 1 year, a fine up to $5000, a state or local prison sentence not to exceed 4 years, and a possible sentence of probation of up to five years.
 A felony conviction would seriously impact your life.
 You would have a permanent stain on your record that would prohibit you from many jobs, state licenses, and the right to vote.

-Kevin T. Conway is an effective DWI defense attorney in Spring Valley serving the communities of Airmont, Chestnut Ridge, Nanuet, New City, Nyack, Piermont, Pomona, Sloatsburg, Spring Valley, Suffern, West Haverstraw.
+Kevin T. Conway is an effective DWI defense attorney in New City serving the communities of Airmont, Chestnut Ridge, Nanuet, New City, Nyack, Piermont, Pomona, Sloatsburg, Spring Valley, Suffern, West Haverstraw.
 Our Spring Valley firm also serves the towns of Clarkstown, Ramapo, Stony Point, Haverstraw, Orangeburg, and all of Rockland County.
 Contact The Law Office of Kevin T. Conway for a consultation.